 - road testing and implementation of new applications.

-Job titles vary.
-You may find titles such as problem analyst, technical adviser and system analyst.
+Job titles vary and include titles such as problem analyst, technical adviser and system analyst.
 Although there may be slight variations in responsibilities, the core activities between these are likely to be similar.

 Application analysts can specialise in operating systems, applications and languages, such as: